NASA-SW-VnV/fret/fret-electron/docs/_media/user-interface/exportImport/export.md

-# How to export requirements and variables from FRET
+# How to export a FRET project

-FRET users can export and share their requirements and variables.
-FRET exports requirements in JSON or Markdown format.
-FRET exports variables in JSON format.
+FRET users can export and share their projects.
+Below we show how a FRET project can be exported in JSON or Markdown format.

+Note that FRET projects consist of requirements and variables.
+Exporting in JSON format allows a user to pick whether to export 1) only requirements or 2) requirements and variables.
+Exporting in Markdown exports only requirements.

-To export requirements or to export requirements and variables from your FRET installation, click the **upward arrow** button.
+To export a FRET project, click the **upward arrow** button.
 ***
 <img src="../../screen_shots/Export-1a.png">